Jewish Rehab Centers for Drug and Alcohol Addiction Near Me

 While this can negatively impact treatment entry, treatment with a spiritual and religious component can have a positive influence on recovering individuals.
 Faith-based treatment can increase both critical retention and commitment to treatment, and faith-based follow-up can promote lasting recovery and sobriety.4

-What Are Jewish Alcohol and Drug Rehab Programs?
+What Is Jewish Faith Based Alcohol and Drug Rehab Centers?

 Jewish alcohol and drug rehab centers provide a secure and supportive environment for treating members of the Jewish population with a focus on faith, although some Jewish centers may also welcome members outside of the Jewish community.5 Jewish drug and alcohol rehab programs are more likely to be effective when they follow evidence-based principles of effective substance use disorder treatment while at the same time relying on faith and promoting the traditional Jewish principles and values.1